Find a legal translator or an interpreter - Belgium

 The law entered into force on 1 December 2016.

-Since 15 June 2017, these registers are open to the services of the judiciary.
-This means that the registries and prosecutor’s offices will no longer hold lists of court experts or translators/interpreters.
+Since 15 June 2017, these registers have been open to the judiciary.
+This means that the Registries and Prosecutors’ Offices will no longer keep lists of judicial experts or translators/interpreters.

 At a later stage, the police will also have access to these registers.

-In the long term, this register will be available to everyone on the website of the Federal Public Service Justice.
+In the long term, everyone will be able to consult the register freely on the website of the Federal Public Service Justice.